 Since the portfolio started in March 2011 its total value has of course fluctuated up and down.
 That’s no surprise as capital volatility is one of the basic features of the stock market.
 This capital volatility is an easy – although far from perfect – way to measure risk.

 One way to measure risk through capital volatility is to look at how far a portfolio falls in value from its peak.
-A portfolio which falls 50% when the general market only falls 10% could reasonably be called “high risk”.
+A portfolio that falls 50% when the general market only falls 10% could reasonably be called “high risk”.
 So how does the UKVI model portfolio measure up on drawdown risk?

-The chart above shows you how far the model portfolio and the All-Share fell from peak-to-trough in any given month.
+The chart above shows you how far the model portfolio and the All-Share fell from peak to trough in any given month.
 So for example in July 2013 the All-Share was 5.1% below its peak.

 Drawdown is a sensible measure of risk as it measures what most investors actually care about, i.e. how much a portfolio “loses” relative to its previous value.